LAYTHJABBAR/Scheduler/README.md

 - Install all dependencies (using the `npm install` command).
 - Get and install the [server](https://github.com/lighthouse-labs/scheduler-api).
-please follow the installation Instructions on the REDME FILE
+please follow the installation Instructions on the README FILE
 - Run both the server and the client.